-In the Summer season, Les Arcs offers a large range of sport activities: hiking, horse-riding, swimming, trampoline, archery, fitness, cardio-training, step, zumba, stretching, aquagym, circus shows, adventure forest, mini-golf, inflatable structures, paragliding…
+In the summer, Les Arcs offers an extensive range of sports activities: hiking, horse-riding, swimming, trampoline, archery, fitness, cardio-training, step, Zumba, stretching, aqua gym, circus shows, adventure forest, mini-golf, inflatable structures, paragliding…

 There is something for everyone’s taste.
 Something for all ages.
 That makes Les Arcs one of the best family-friendly resorts in the French Alps.

-The Arc 1800 resort even has its own golf course with stunning views over the Middle Tarentaise, the Beaufortain mountains and the Mont Blanc.
-You can have an overall view of the course from the Transarc Télécabine.
+The Arc 1800 resort even has its golf course with stunning views over the Middle Tarentaise, the Beaufortain mountains and the Mont Blanc.
+You can have an overall idea of the course from the Transarc Télécabine.